sanampudig/iiitb_pwm_gen/README.md

 - Technology Mapping – Consists of mapping the post-optimized GTECH netlist to standard cells described in the PDK

-to synthesize the code run the following command
+To synthesize the code run the following command
 ```
 % run_synthesis
 ```